queermedia/queermedia.github.io/_publications/2024-02-17-paper-title-number-4.md

 ---
-title: "Paper Title 1"
+title: "Paper Title 1: Research on Innovation in Digital Media Art in the Age of Artificial Intelligence"
 collection: publications
 category: conferences
 permalink: /publication/Paper Title 1
-excerpt: 'Research on Innovation in Digital Media Art in the Age of Artificial Intelligence'
+#excerpt: 'Research on Innovation in Digital Media Art in the Age of Artificial Intelligence'
 #date: 2024-02-17
 #venue: 'GitHub Journal of Bugs'
 paperurl: '/files/pdf/Research on Innovation in Digital Media Art in the Age of Artificial Intelligence.pdf'